 - In order to heat the superficial tissues, we can use hot packs, wax baths, warm towels, sunlight, saunas, heat wraps and steam baths/rooms.
 We can also get the heat into the deeper tissues through electrotherapy (ultrasound, shockwave and infrared radiation).

-- Heat may be used to reduce pain, stiffness, muscle spasms and for general relaxation.
+- Heat may be used to reduce pain, stiffness, muscle spasms and general relaxation.
 It has been found to be effective in the following conditions:

 - Cooling is achieved using ice packs, ice baths, cooling gel packs, cold air and sprays.